o3de/o3de.org/content/docs/userguide/components/ui-canvas-proxy-ref.md

 ---
-description: ' Use the UI Canvas Proxy Ref component in &ALYlong; to place a UI canvas on a 3D mesh that a player can interact with. '
+description: ' Use the UI Canvas Proxy Ref component in Amazon Lumberyard to place a UI canvas on a 3D mesh that a player can interact with. '
 title: UI Canvas Proxy Ref
 ---